HOST AN INTERN THIS SUMMER

 Program Snapshot: Summer 2026

-• Schedule: Up to 20 hours per week = 14 hours on the job + 6 hours of skill building provided by SEIP
+• Schedule: Students work on-site for 14 hours per week + 6 hours of skill building provided by SEIP

 A Simple Way to Make a Lasting Impact